-Coursework Requirements 30 credit hours of coursework or Reading & Conferences (R & Cs) (equivalent to 10 three credit hour courses) Other Academic Requirements First year: • ASB 591: Professionalism This is a required course for all PhD students in Anthropology (Fall and Spring) First year: Fall: Choose an advisor, who will serve as your mentor Spring: Choose the members of your MA Supervisory Committee (which consists of your advisor and two other anthropology graduate faculty) (See "Committee formation for Phase I") Inform advisor; Advisor then writes memo to SHESC Graduate Committee.
+Coursework Requirements • 30 credit hours of coursework or Reading & Conferences (R & Cs) (equivalent to 10 three credit hour courses) Other Academic Requirements First year: ASB 501: Professionalism This is a required course for all PhD students in Anthropology (Fall and Spring) 2 of the 4 "strongly recommended" courses, 1 each semester (see below) First year: Fall: Choose an advisor, who will serve as your mentor Spring: Choose the members of your MA Supervisory Committee (which consists of your advisor and two other anthropology graduate faculty) (See "Committee formation for Phase I") Inform advisor; Advisor then writes memo to SHESC Graduate Committee.
 Student submits the memo and the MA Supervisory Committee Approval form to the Graduate Student Advisor.
 Student develops a Plan of Study (iPOS) by end of second semester.
 See the iPOS manual for completing the iPOS.
-Be sure to respond to the Fall and the Spring funding inquiry call when it goes out in the Graduate Student Weekly

-Digest to ensure you will be considered for a TA position.
+Be sure to respond to the Fall and the Spring funding inquiry call when it goes out in the Graduate Student Weekly Digest to ensure you will be considered for a TA position.
 If you do not respond to the call by filling-out the Google Form, you will not be considered for one, even if you have a funding package!!!
 Write and submit an NSF pre-doctoral fellowship, Javits, Ford, etc.